bartolone/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > `xargs` is a means for passing standard input via the pipe to functions that may not be able to handle standard input.
-For example you could use 'echo {a..z} | xargs touch' to pass the values a through z to the function touch one at a time -- creating 26 new files named after each letter of the alphabet.
+For example you could use `echo {a..z} | xargs touch` to pass the values a through z to the function touch one at a time -- creating 26 new files named after each letter of the alphabet.